Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Formalism

-where $X=\left\lbrace\ket{\psi_m}, m=1,...,N\right\rbrace$ is an \textit{uniform} 2--design.
-This finally gives the key, along with Eq.~(\ref{eq:chi}), to experimentally obtain the value of the desired coefficients $\chi_j^i$, once a 2--design is known.
-Note that, the term in the right side of Eq.~(\ref{eq:F_2design}) has a clear experimental interpretation: it represents the survival probability through the modified channel $\E_j^i$, averaged over $X$.
+Note that, the term in the right side of Eq.~(\ref{eq:F_2design}) has a clear experimental interpretation: it represents the survival probability through a modified channel $\E_j^i$, averaged over $X$.
 For example, the diagonal coefficient $\chi_i^i$ can be obtained by preparing all the states in $X$, one by one, and measuring their survival probability through the modified channel $\E_i^i$, as schematized in Fig.~\ref{fig:schematic-circuit-a}.
 In the non-diagonal case, the modified channel $\E_j^i$ is not physical, but the coefficient $\chi_j^i$ can still be obtained from the outputs of \textit{at most} four of that circuits (see Appendix \ref{ap:ancilla}).